 Finaccess Advisors’ investment committee is responsible for recommending investments for client portfolios.
 Investment recommendations are based on clients’ financial objectives and risk tolerance.
 Aside from its tailored strategy, Finaccess Advisors, LLC may also use long-term purchases, short-term purchases and trading.

-GenTrust, LLC serves ultra-high-net-worth individuals and family offices, as well as institutional investors.
-The firm has by far the highest account minimum on this list: You’ll need at least $10 million to become a client.
+GenTrust, LLC serves ultra-high-net-worth individuals and families, as well as institutional investors.
+The firm has the second-highest account minimum on this list: You’ll need at least $10 million to become a client.
 To hit this account minimum, however, the firm allows family members to aggregate their accounts.

-For Miamians eyeing retirement, it’s worth noting that GenTrust is one of two firms on this list, including Investor Solutions, that has a staff member certified specifically in retirement planning.
-Alongside a chartered retirement planning counselor (CRPC), GenTrust has one certified financial planner (CFP), one chartered financial analyst (CFA), one certified public accountant (CPA) and one certified investment management analyst (CIMA) on staff.
+For Miamians eyeing retirement, it’s worth noting that GenTrust is the only firm on this list that has a staff member certified specifically in retirement planning.
+Alongside a chartered retirement planning counselor (CRPC), GenTrust has a certified financial planner (CFP), a chartered financial analyst (CFA), a certified public accountant (CPA) and a certified investment management analyst (CIMA) on staff.

 GenTrust is a fee-based firm, as some of its employees may earn commissions for selling securities or insurance products.
 However, these commissions are separate from and in addition to the firm's advisory fees.
 Moreover, the firm is bound by its fiduciary duty to act in clients' best interests.

 GenTrust, LLC has been in business since 2011, making it one of the youngest firms on this list.
 The firm is completely owned by management.